antonkomarev/github-profile-views-counter/README.md

 ## FAQ

+### Can I see detailed statistics?

+This project provides minimalistic counter only.
+Use [Ÿ HŸPE] service instead.
+It provides profile views statistics, followers count and will have much more features in the future.

 ### Why does the counter increase every time the page is reloaded?

 This is counter of profile views (page hits), not a counter of unique visitors.